AI service desk tools to streamline IT support in 2026

 Picking the right tool really comes down to what your team needs.
 Here are a few things to think about:

-Enhance or replace?
+- Enhance or replace?
 First, figure out if you want to replace your entire service desk or just make your current one better.
-If you’re generally happy with your ITSM tool but need more automation, an AI layer like eesel AI is a fast, low-risk way to get it.
-If your current system is the problem, then a full platform switch to something like Zendesk or Freshservice might be the answer, but just be ready for the migration work.
+If you're generally happy with your ITSM tool but need more automation, an AI layer like eesel AI is a fast, low-risk way to get it.
+If you are looking for a world class, industry leading foundation, platforms like Jira Service Management or Zendesk offer incredibly robust environments that scale with your growth.

-Where is your knowledge?
+- Where is your knowledge?
 An AI is only as good as the information it can learn from.
-Make sure whatever tool you pick can connect to all of your knowledge sources, whether that’s a formal knowledge base, an internal wiki like Confluence, shared drives, or even old support tickets.
-An AI that can’t access all that scattered information will never be very smart.
+Make sure whatever tool you pick can connect to all of your knowledge sources, whether that's a formal knowledge base, an internal wiki like Confluence, shared drives, or even old support tickets.
+An AI that can access all that information will be much more effective.

 Streamline your IT support with the right AI service desk